πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 printf("%ld\n", p2 - p1); // 3 (difference in number of elements)

-const tells the compiler and other developers that a variable won't be modified.
-It prevents bugs and makes code intent clear.
+const tells the compiler and your fellow developers that a variable won't be modified.
+It prevents bugs and makes your intent explicit.

 Basic: const variables